opendatasoft/ods-documentation/source/monitoring_audience/analyzing_data_usage.rst

 The Data dashboard displays statistics to analyze the data published on the portal.
 It is available in the Analytics > Data section of the back office.

-This dashboard is separated into 5 sections:
+This dashboard is separated into 4 sections:

 - Totals: figures about the datasets published in the portal and their usage through that portal
 - Popularity: statistics and charts to compute and analyze the popularity of the datasets published in the portal
-- Top 5: list of most downloaded, used and reused published datasets
+- Top 5: lists of most downloaded, used and reused published datasets
-- Most used themes: tree chart to analyze most and least used themes
+- Theme Distribution: tree chart to analyze most and least used themes
-- Tag cloud: cloud of used tags

-.. admonition:: Unpublished datasets ignored by the Data dashboard
+.. admonition:: Datasets taken into account for the Data dashboard
    :class: note

    In this dashboard, only published datasets are taken into account.
 Unpublished datasets are ignored from all figures, charts and other computed analytics displayed.

+   It is however possible, by ticking the boxes at the top of the dashboard, to choose to build the dashboard only with the private datasets (those in restricted access, no matter the restriction) or only with the public ones (those accessible by everyone).

 Totals
 ------